LiteLDev/levilamina-mod-template/README.md

 A LeviLamina plugin example

 This plugin is a simple example of how to create a plugin for LeviLamina.
-This plugin will show welcome messages.
+This plugin will log a message when the server starts and when a player joins the server.

 ## Install